mojaloop/ml-testing-toolkit/documents/User-Guide.md

 ![New Empty Assertion](/assets/images/New-Empty-Assertion.png)

 Include a new expectation by selecting the _**Add Expectation**_ button at the bottom left.
 This will launch the Expectation window.
-Selecting the box will provide you with the option to either select a Request or a Response to be assessed.
+Selecting the box will provide you with the option to either select a synchronous response or a callback to be assessed.

 ![Assess Request or Response](/assets/images/Assess-Request-or-Response.png)